Access Files Policy Report Partners Impact Data Pedagogy Framework The Dossier

 Built for Educators.

-Originally designed and piloted for the Howard County Public School System (HCPSS), this curriculum is built for Middle School History Teachers, Social Studies ITLs, and District Curriculum Coordinators everywhere.
+Originally designed and piloted in a medium-sized school district in a Mid-Atlantic state in the United States, these lesson plans are built for History Teachers, Social Studies Department Chairs, and District Curriculum Coordinators everywhere.

-It provides a rigorous, engaging, and standards-aligned framework without the burden of curriculum creation.
+It provides a rigorous, engaging, and standards-aligned framework without the burden of lesson creation.

 THE STATUS QUO